oligot/epm/README.md

 /eiffel_library/json
 ```

-You can also install packages one at a time with `epm install json`
+You can also install packages one at a time with `epm sync json`

 ### Windows users